Paired $E_0$-Semigroups: Abstract

 1) It is well-known \ins{(Arveson \cite{Arv89}) }that two strongly continuous \nbd{E_0}semigroups on $\sB(H)$ can be \it{paired} \ins{in the sense of Powers and Robinson \cite{PoRo89} }if and only if they have anti-isomorphic Arveson systems.
 For a new notion of \it{pairing} (which coincides only for $\sB(H)$ with the existing one), we show: For a von Neumann algebra $\cB$, a strongly continuous \nbd{E_0}semigroup $\vt$ on $\cB$ and a strongly continuous \nbd{E_0}semigroup $\vt'$ on $\cB'$ can be \it{paired} if and only if their product systems are commutants of each other.

-2) On the way to prove the former, \it{en passant} we have to fill in a long standing important gap in the theory of intertwiner product systems \it{à la} Arveson (known, so far, only for $\sB(H)$ in the separable case\ins{, again from Arveson \cite{Arv89}}): \it{Intertwiner product systems} of faithful strongly continuous \nbd{E_0}semigroups on von Neumann algebras have \it{sufficiently many strongly continuous sections}.
+2) On the way to prove the former, \it{en passant} we have to fill in a long standing important gap in the theory of intertwiner product systems \it{à la} Arveson: \it{Intertwiner product systems} of faithful strongly continuous \nbd{E_0}semigroups on von Neumann algebras have \it{enough strongly continuous sections}.

+We explain why both results are entirely out of reach for Arveson's methods \cite{Arv89,Arv90} and depend essentially on the alternative approach from Skeide \cite{Ske16}.

 }